 Early on in the progression of diabetes, beta cells can become overworked, which causes insulin to build up inside.
 This buildup can be terminal for the beta cell.
 If more insulin-producing beta cells die, diabetes is exacerbated.

-Certain drugs can help the beta cells release insulin, but these can be expensive and may become less effective over time.
+Certain drugs can help the beta cells release insulin, but these can be expensive and may become

 For these reasons, researchers are keen to find other ways of promoting insulin release that do not involve drugs.

 Researchers at George Washington University in Washington, D.C., are investigating an innovative way to treat diabetes.
 They believe that ultrasound might provide a way forward.

 The researchers used ultrasound to stimulate insulin release from beta cells in the pancreases of mice.
 They transmitted sound to the abdomen transcutaneously, or without breaking the skin.